MateuszGruntkowski/ML-Models-Comparision-in-Student-Performance-Prediction/README.md

 ---

 ## Summary of Results
 The project concludes with a comparison of all models, highlighting their performance on the dataset.
-Key insights and recommendations are provided based on the results of R² and MSE metrics.
+Key insights are provided based on the results of R² and MSE metrics.

 ---